RedisLabs/redislabs-docs/content/rc/securing-redis-cloud-connections.md

 your client to connect to stunnel (i.e. 127.0.0.1:6379 in the examples below) instead of your resource's endpoint.

-## OS-Specific Instructions for Setting Up stunnel
+## OS-Specific Instructions for Setting Up stunnel {#osspecific-instructions-for-setting-up-stunnel}

 ### Ubuntu 12.04